jorgediegocrespo/TasksWebApi/README.md

 - Tests with MSTest

 # Getting Started
-1. Install dotNet (the project is currently using dotNet 7)
+1. Install dotNet (the project is currently using dotNet 8)
-2. Create a Microsoft SQL Server database
-3. Fill the appsettings with your own configuracion
+2. Fill the appsettings with your own configuracion
+3. Change DataBaseConnection in appsettings.Testing.json as it is used to generate the mock data base connection strings
+4. Install Docker

 # Build and Test
-To build and run the main project (TasksWebApi) just build it and run with your own configuration.
+1. Run the script TasksWebApi/tools/local-development/up.sh
+    -   It creates all the needed containers used in the application running the docker-compose.yaml file and executing different script to configure some containers:
+        -   MSSQL: Create the SQL Server that host the data base
+        -   REDIS: Create the REDIS cache server
+        -   VAULT: Create the vault server that contains the app secrets.
+            -   NOTE: As vault is running in dev mode, the keys are stored in memory, so they will be remove once the container is stopped.

+2. Once all the containers have been created, you can run the applicacion and a swagger screen will be loaded with all the endpoints

-There is a test project.
-To run all test in it, ensure that the connection string (DataBaseConnection) in the testappsettings json is a valid one.
-It is going to be used to create a mock database while test runs.
+3. There is a test project.
+To run all test in it, ensure that the connection string (DataBaseConnection) in the appsettings.Testing.json is a valid one.
+It is going to be used to create mock databases while test runs.